Pinocchio's Christmas

 Pinocchio's Christmas is a 1980 Christmas stop motion television special produced by Rankin/Bass Productions that is a holiday adaptation of the 1883 novel The Adventures of Pinocchio by Carlo Collodi.
-The special was originally aired on ABC on December 3, 1980.
+The special premiered on ABC on December 3, 1980.
 It aired annually during the Christmas season on Freeform and as of 2018 airs on AMC.

-Synopsis
+Plot

 It is Pinocchio's first Christmas and Geppetto is trying to figure out how to buy a Christmas present for him.
 So he sells his boots to buy an arithmetic book for Pinocchio who later on sells the book to buy a present for Geppetto.

 However, he soon runs into the Fox and Cat, whom he thinks are his only friends.
 The Fox and the Cat convince Pinocchio that he should bury the money he got back for the book in the snow and when the sun sets, they will grow into a Christmas tree covered with gold and silver coins.
 Pinocchio does exactly that.
 While he's not there to pay attention, the Fox and the Cat dig the coins out of the ground before he returns.

-When Pinocchio returns and finds that the tree didn't grow with the Fox and the Cat claiming that the tree failed to grow, he takes part in Maestro Fire-Eater's Christmas puppet show where he plays Sir Larry Olive-Tree.
+When Pinocchio returns and finds that the tree didn't grow with the Fox and the Cat claiming that the tree failed to grow, he takes part in Maestro Fire-Eater's Christmas puppet show, billed as "Sir Larry Olive-Tree".
 During the show, he befriends Julietta, one of Fire-Eater's marionettes.
 After the show, Maestro Fire-Eater tells Pinocchio that he needs to turn Jullietta into one of the Magi for a Christmas pageant next week.
 But Pinocchio runs off, taking Julietta with him.
 Maestro Fire-Eater calls a nearby gendarme to chase after him.

 Pinocchio manages to escape the gendarmes and brings Julietta with him to the Forest of Enchantment where he was born.
 Pinocchio explains his backstory to her like how he came to life, how he accidentally drove away a Talking Cricket that Geppetto is friends with, and how he met the Fox and the Cat who taught him how to misbehave and play hooky from school.

 After finishing his story, Pinocchio fears he may never see his father again.
 Just then, the Fox and the Cat show up telling Pinocchio they know how he can bring Julietta to life using a secret medicine which he can only find if he goes on a sleigh ride over seven mountains and seven valleys.